 Young researchers are advised to have a profile on all of these networks and to choose one as the main projection of their research.
 You should still publish in top journal papers.
 And you should still try to get into conferences.
 But in between the papers and the conferences, you should post about your research findings and your ideas.
 A lot of the big difficult problems that we’re facing in research really need collaboration, and often you can get real-time feedback on your research by using social networks.

 The do’s and don’ts when using social media networks

 Stay focused.
-Normally people like to read your blog, or follow your Twitter or Facebook when you stay focused on a particular topic.
+Normally people like to read your blog, or follow your Twitter or Facebook when you stay focused on a particular topic, if you are active on Instagram make sure to get Instagram Services.
 You become well known in a particular field.
 No matter at what stage you are in your PhD, you can build up your expertise and people will want to hear what you have to say about your field.

 Whenever you send a Twitter message or post something, ask yourself “Will this be read by other people?”
 Unless someone knows you well, they’re not interested in personal things that go on in your life, so I suggest staying focused on professional things.
 It’s okay sometimes to post funny things and bits of humor to engage with people.
 But mainly stay focused on a certain topic – your research – and get well known for that.

 Click here to watch full series of videos